Prakriti: Bhagavad Gita

-It is described in Bhagavad Gita as the "primal motive force".
+It is described in the Bhagavad Gita as the "primal motive force".
 It is the essential constituent of the universe and is at the basis of all the activity of the creation.

 Vedanta

 In Vishishtadvaita Vedanta, a sub-school of Indian philosophy, Prakṛti is one of the six substances (dravya).
 The guṇas (qualities) are the attributes of primordial Nature (Prakṛti), and not its constituents, unlike Sāṅkhya.
 These qualities are inseparable from Prakṛti, but not identical with it and inextricably related to Ishvara.
 Prakṛti in Vishishtadvaita Vedanta is limited above by the eternal manifestation (nityavibhuti) whereas it's infinite in Sāṅkhya.

 According to Dvaita Vedanta, Prakṛti is the material cause (Satkaryavada) of the world.

 Prakriti is closely associated with the concept of Maya within Hindu texts more broadly.

 Jainism

 In Jainism the term "Prakriti" is used in its theory of Karma, and is considered "that form of matter which covers the perfections of the soul (jiva) and prevents its liberation".